 Quaint Temple Town in Rajasthan

-Pushkar is a great pilgrimage site for those seeking divine blessings.
+Embark on a soul-soothing pilgrimage to Pushkar.
 You will love the day long safaris, sightseeing and temple hopping.
-Pushkar also offers a wide range of adventure activities.
+You can also enjoy the various adventure activities at Pushkar.

 ₹7,500